-Over the past five years, since the last toll increase plan was implemented in April 2019, costs have risen for goods and services necessary to carry out the District's mission to provide transportation services to its customers.
+Since the last toll increase plan was implemented in April 2019, costs have risen for goods and services necessary to carry out the District's mission to provide transportation services to its customers.
 Over those five years, the average annual inflation rate was 4.0% (CPI-U).